welcomemncube/OpenShift-IPI-Installation-on-vSphere/README.md

 1. What is Openshift?
 2. Prerequistes
 3. Requirements
-4. Setting up the environment
+4. Setting up the environment on Bastion Host
 5. Minimum Viable Architecture

  ## 1. What is Openshift?